Improving performance and success at work, sport and learning

 One of the first things that you can use this altered state for is to learn to control the General Adaptation Syndrome.
 This is the fight or flight response where your sympathetic nervous system puts your body on high alert.
 Your body releases epinephrine and noreninephrine from your adrenal glands.
 This leads to a heightened startle reflex, rapid breathing, an elevated pulse, narrowing of vision, decreased hearing, loss of strength, shaking of hands, and a loss of cognitive abilities.
 It has been estimated that you can lose up to 90% of your physical and mental capabilities when this response is in full force.
 It is why you need to have a quiet mind; not over think, to react in a flow.

-And if you would like to know more about how I can help you improve your performance and success at work or any other important areas of your life, just give me a call now on 0797 6701223.
-Calling me does not put you under any obligation whatsover to have treatment with me.
+If you would like to have a conversation about improving your performance and success at work or any other important areas of your life, just give me a call now on 0797 6701223.
+Be reassured that calling does not put you under any obligation whatsover to have treatment with me – I do not like and do not do hard selling!